How to describe abdominal pain?

 How can I differentiate mild abdominal pain from life-threatening conditions?

 Mild abdominal pain is often due to benign issues like indigestion or minor muscle strain.
-However, if the pain persists, is accompanied by symptoms like persistent nausea, fever, or changes in bowel movements, or if it intensifies rapidly, it could indicate more serious conditions like peptic ulcer disease, appendicitis, or kidney stones.
+However, if the pain persists and is accompanied by symptoms like persistent nausea, fever, or changes in bowel movements, or if it intensifies rapidly, it could indicate more serious conditions like peptic ulcer disease, appendicitis, or kidney stones.
 A physical exam and possibly further diagnostic tests are recommended in such cases.

 What does generalized pain in the abdominal area indicate?